vsmojver/CIAL_technical/readme.md

 This script takes in an URL and returns the phone numbers found on the website as well as the logo of the website(company, institution...).

+## Running

+Run "extract.py" imputing the url of the page to be scraped.

+Example: "python3 extract.py https://illion.com.au"

 ## Limitations

 - Should be tested on large number of cases to check if heuristic to identify phone numbers and find logos is complete